Wonder World Amusement Park

-Wonder World Amusement Park is a 2008 party video game developed by British studio Coyote Console and published by Majesco Entertainment for the Wii and Nintendo DS.
+Wonder World Amusement Park is a 2008 party video game developed by Majesco Studios Santa Monica (DS version) and British studio Coyote Console (Wii version) and published by Majesco for the Wii and Nintendo DS.

 Gameplay

 Wonder World Amusement Park features a carnival setting and an array of mini-games based on carnival games.
 Some games include ring toss, basketball and knife throwing.
 Players for the DS use the stylus to push or throw the necessary items, the most common technique being a simple flick upwards.

 Reception

 The DS version received "mixed or average" reviews, while the Wii version received "generally unfavorable" reviews, according to the review aggregation website Metacritic.